kenlowrie/smd/docs/section/divs-doc.md

 Essentially what you get when using them is output wrapped with whatever the current [smdwrap.b] tag happens to be.
 This gives you plenty of flexibility to style the output by only controlling the block elements that contain the **_inline** versions of each.

 Currently, the [smdwrap.b] tag is set to: ***[escape_var(v="code.wrap_stack")]***.
-Let's set it to [smdwrap_parms.b(parms="nop")], and then add the same two previous markdown elements:
+Let's set it to [smdwrap_wp.b(parms="nop")], and then add the same two previous markdown elements:
 @wrap nop
 [section.inline]
 [section.wc_inline]
 @parw

-Now they are identical to using the **non-_inline** versions, since [smdwrap_parms.b] is essentially telling the output formatter to write in raw mode!
+Now they are identical to using the **non-_inline** versions, since [smdwrap_wp.b] is essentially telling the output formatter to write in raw mode!
 The final two inline modes will be covered in the next section on nesting DIVs, but there isn't any real magic to them.
 They match up to their counterparts exactly like the two we just reviewed...

 [wrap_h.subsect(t="###Final notes on nesting DIVS")] Before we leave Generic DIVs, let's look at a few more examples of nesting.
 You can get into some precarious formatting issues if you aren't careful, due to how most modern browsers treat block elements, as you'll see below.